plone/training/docs/mastering-plone/configuring_customizing.md

 ### Content

+1. Block Types
+1. Content Rules
-1. Content types
+1. Content Types
 1. Editing
-1. Image handling
+1. Image Handling
-1. Content rules
 1. Relations
-1. Moderate comments

 The following control panels are so far only available in the backend: